-4. Setting up an Observation
+Setting up an observation

-The process of setting up an observation will seem complicated and lengthy at first, but once you have tried it a few times it is actually quite straightforward and only takes a few minutes.
-Clicking on the Setup Obs link will access a page which allows three types of observations to be set up.
-You will be asked for your username and password when you first click on Setup Obs.
+The process of setting up an observation will seem complicated and lengthy at first but once you have tried it a few times it is actually quite straightforward and only takes a few minutes.

 There are a number of stages which are dealt with in detail below:

-- 1. Decide on your target i.e. its coordinates - 2.
-Check when your target is available for observation i.e. when it is above the horizon - 3.
+- 1. Decide on your target i.e. its coordinates. - 2.
+Check when your target is available for observation i.e. when it is above the horizon. - 3.
 Check the schedule to see which timeslots are available.
-Remember that these timeslots are in Universal Time (UT) - 4.
-Set up all the details of your observation (e.g. coordinates, reference, integration time, timeslot etc.) and submit to the web schedule - 5.
-When you're happy your observation is correct, flag it for submission to the telescope scheduling computer - 6.
-If all goes OK sit and wait for the observation to occur in the timeslot you requested - 7.
-Once the observation is finished view the data, carry out any analysis required and think about whether another observation is necessary
+Remember that these timeslots are in Universal Time, which is one hour behind British Summer Time. - 4.
+Set up all the details of your observation (e.g. coordinates, reference, integration time, timeslot etc) and submit to web schedule. - 5.
+When you're happy the details of your observation are correct then flag it for submission to the telescope scheduling computer. - 6.
+If all goes OK sit and wait for the observation to occur in the timeslot you requested. - 7.
+Once the observation is finished view the data, carry out any analysis required and think about whether another observation is necessary.